AmpersandTarski/TheToolsWeUse/gitbook/dos_and_donts_in_ampersand_documentation.md

 As far as I know, a reference can only be made to something written down in an article, i.e. a separate file.
 Therefore, it is a good habit to focus on exactly one thing you want to explain/write about in every file.

 ## Referencing is done relative.
 If you want to refer to another article, that can be done by using a relative path.
-Like I have done with this link to [Getting started with gitbook.]()
+Like I have done with this link to [Getting started with gitbook.](getting_started_with_gitbook.md) It is probably a good habit to check that the links work, by checking the book as it is generated.